-16 Impact of Customer Feedback on API Operations

-- 17 As customer demographics change, API understands that online support is expected and will - 18 continue developing and offering On-Line forms for 24/7 customer access. - 19 Through API's customer satisfaction survey, customers have requested outage information on a - 20 more frequent basis.
+- 16 Impact of Customer Feedback on API Operations - 17 As customer demographics change, API understands that online support is expected and will - 18 continue developing and offering On-Line forms for 24/7 customer access. - 19 Through API's customer satisfaction survey, customers have requested outage information on a - 20 more frequent basis.
 API now offers an outage map, which displays outage information for - 21 customers to access from their smartphones, tablets, or computers.
-Text based notifications will - also be pushed to subscribed customers in 2024.

-23 Impact of Customer Feedback on the Application

-- 24 Section 4 of API's Business Plan describes how API continues to improve in understanding the - 25 needs and expectations of its customers, and how API's core values, the needs of its customers, - and the OEB's RRF outcomes are integrated and prioritized in its planning activities.
+Text based notifications will - also be pushed to subscribed customers in 2024. - 23 Impact of Customer Feedback on the Application - 24 Section 4 of API's Business Plan describes how API continues to improve in understanding the - 25 needs and expectations of its customers, and how API's core values, the needs of its customers, - and the OEB's RRF outcomes are integrated and prioritized in its planning activities.

-1 API's proposals for each of the programs in the consultation are aligned with customers'
+API's proposals for each of the programs in the consultation are aligned with customers' preferences.

-2 preferences.

-3 For the question regarding "preparing for increased electricity demand", most customers surveyed advance of anticipated changes in electricity use due to electrification.
-API will proceed with the status quote, as preferred by the majority of customers, but will also consider opportunities for upgrading transformer capacity when coordinating with other project work, and when it is cost-
+- 3 For the question regarding "preparing for increased electricity demand", most customers surveyed - 4 supported API's current "status quo" proposal, however many customers, particularly in the - 5 Residential customer class also supported a 25% percent proactive transformer replacement in - 6 advance of anticipated changes in electricity use due to electrification.
+API will proceed with the - 7 status quote, as preferred by the majority of customers, but will also consider opportunities for - 8 upgrading transformer capacity when coordinating with other project work, and when it is cost- - 9 effective to do so. - 10 Additionally, API's Customers identified cost control and reliability investments as their top - 11 priorities for API.